Channelside

 • 340 units added to the housing supply in South Boston

-• Strengthen the availability of Affordable Housing in Boston by delivering approximately 17.5% of the residential units as on-site affordable housing well in excess of the 13.0% requirement
+• Strengthen the availability of Affordable Housing in Boston by delivering approximately 20% of the residential units as on-site affordable housing

-• Artist live-work housing will be offered to between 25%-40% of the on-site affordable units.
+• Approximately 75% of the 68 affordable units will be designated as Artist live/work units with an artist preference.
 Supplemental artist workspace will also be provided within the residential building

 CONTINUED COMMUNITY TRAINING + ENGAGEMENT